July 2012 solar storm: Overview

+The coronal mass ejection as seen by the STEREO-A spacecraft, which took a direct hit.

 At 02:08 UT on 23 July 2012, a large coronal mass ejection (CME) was launched from the Sun.
 The eruption emanated from solar active region 11520 and coincided with what was at most an X2.5-class solar flare.
 The CME expelled a pair of adjacent magnetic clouds that drove a fast-moving shock wave outward from the Sun.
 The eruption tore through Earth's orbit, hitting the STEREO-A spacecraft.
 The spacecraft is a solar observatory equipped to measure such activity, and because it was far away from the Earth and thus not exposed to the strong electrical currents that can be induced when a CME hits the Earth's magnetosphere, it survived the encounter and provided researchers with valuable data.
-Spacecraft observations recorded the shockwave at 20:55 UTC on 23 July while the magnetic clouds arrived two hours later.
-The leading shock wave associated with the CME was travelling radially at a speed of around 3300 km/s relative to STEREO-A by the time it reached the spacecraft.
-The CME travelled from the Sun to Earth's orbit in about 20.78 hours, indicating an average speed of 2000 km/s.
+Spacecraft observations recorded the shock wave at 20:55 UTC on 23 July while the magnetic clouds arrived two hours later.
+The leading shock wave associated with the CME was traveling radially at a speed of around 3300 km/s relative to STEREO-A by the time it reached the spacecraft.
+The CME traveled from the Sun to Earth's orbit in about 20.78 hours, indicating an average speed of 2000 km/s.

 Based on the collected data, the eruption consisted of two separate ejections which were able to reach exceptionally high strength as the interplanetary medium around the Sun had been cleared by a smaller CME four days earlier.
 Interaction between the primary CME and the preceding CMEs as they traversed the interplanetary medium also led to amplification of the magnetic field of the ejecta that continued by the time the primary CME reached Earth's orbit.

 The event occurred at a time of high sunspot activity during solar cycle 24.

 Predicted effects

-Had the CME hit the Earth, it is likely that it would have inflicted serious damage to electronic systems on a global scale.
-The resulting geomagnetic storm may have had a strength of −1,150 to −600 nT, comparable to the impact of the Carrington Event.
+Had the CME hit Earth, it is likely that it would have inflicted serious damage to electronic systems on a global scale.
+The resulting geomagnetic storm may have had a strength of −1,150 to −600 nanotesla (0.01-0.005 Gauss), comparable to the impact of the Carrington Event.
 A 2013 study estimated that the economic cost to the United States would have been between US$600 billion and $2.6 trillion.
 Ying D. Liu, professor at China's State Key Laboratory of Space Weather, estimated that the recovery time from such a disaster would have been about four to ten years.

+Widespread power outages likely would have followed.
+There would have been similar disruptions to plumbing and water supplies, which rely on electric pumps.
+Satellite communication would have been impacted, as well as other radio and GPS disruptions occurring.
+The peripheral effects would have included the loss of perishable foods and medications, climate control systems, phone and communication services, and the ability to dispense fuel.